kristianmandrup/feathers-rest-koa/README.md

 > The Feathers REST API provider

+## Status

+Under development!

+Using and based on `major` branches from [feathers] and [feathers-rest].
+Might need a [feathers-koa] similar to [feathers-express] which exports an `expressify` function to wrap a feathers app for that particular web application framework.

 ## About

 This provider exposes [Feathers](http://feathersjs.com) services through a RESTful API using [Koa](http://koajs.com) that can be used with Feathers 1.x and 2.x as well as client support for Fetch, jQuery, Request, Superagent, axios and angular2+'s HTTP Service.